 In Roger Zelazny's The Chronicles of Amber the bitter antagonists like nothing better than a good old natter.
 In effect the opposing, godlike immortal they are facing at swords length is still family, and killing them immediately would foreclose the news on plots, treachery, births, deaths and marriages.
 More generally the series features an unusual amount of civil interaction between characters in such deadly opposition that normally you would expect just threats and violence.

 This is mostly explained by the curse power that all Amberites have enabling them to karmically nuke their adversary if they get pissed enough.
 Therefore, they need to play everything as "strictly business" to avoid karmic nuclear war that would destroy Amber.
 Plus, they are all family.

-In Going Postal, Reacher Gilt was more than willing to have a little chat and pay the bill for Moist von Lipwig's dinner in Ankh-Morpork's most expensive restaurant, despite being the main villain for the book.
-Even though he was a tad surprised to see him there because he'd just sent a hired killer to maul Moist and torch the Post Office.
+In Going Postal, Reacher Gilt is more than willing to have a little chat and pay the bill for Moist von Lipwig's dinner in Ankh-Morpork's most expensive restaurant, despite being the main villain for the book.
+Even though he is a tad surprised to see him there because he's just sent a hired killer to maul Moist and torch the Post Office.
 Oh dear.